s-shamil/s-shamil.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I am a graduate student at the <a href="https://www.comp.nus.edu.sg/">School of Computing</a>, National University of Singapore and a lecturer (on study leave) at <a href="https://cse.uiu.ac.bd/">United International University, Dhaka</a>.
-I am working with Prof. <a href="https://www.comp.nus.edu.sg/~ayao/">Angela Yao</a> in the <a href="https://cvml.comp.nus.edu.sg/">CVML@NUS</a> lab.
-My current research focus is utilizing hand pose data for action recognition and video understanding.

-I completed my Bachelor of Science from the <a href="https://cse.buet.ac.bd/">Department of CSE</a>, Bangladesh University of Engineering and Technology (BUET) in February 2021.
-As part of my undergrad thesis, I worked with Professor <a href="http://msrahman.buet.ac.bd/">M. Sohel Rahman</a> on computer vision for medical images.
+Hi, I am a lecturer at the Dept. of CSE, <a href="https://cse.uiu.ac.bd/">United International University (UIU)</a>, Dhaka.
+I graduated with a <b>Master of Science</b> (Research) from School of Computing, <a href="https://nus.edu.sg/">National University of Singapore (NUS)</a> in 2025.
+During my time at NUS, I worked with Prof. <a href="https://www.comp.nus.edu.sg/~ayao/">Angela Yao</a> in the <a href="https://cvml.comp.nus.edu.sg/">CVML@NUS</a> lab, focusing on the utilization of 3D hand poses for multimodal action recognition.
+Previously, I completed my <b>Bachelor of Science</b> from the Dept. of CSE, <a href="https://www.buet.ac.bd/web/">Bangladesh University of Engineering and Technology (BUET)</a> in 2021, where I worked with Prof. <a href="http://msrahman.buet.ac.bd/">M. Sohel Rahman</a> on computer vision for medical images.
 We also worked on agent-based modeling for infectious diseases.
-After graduating, I served as a lecturer at the Computer Science and Engineering department, United International University, Dhaka.
+Before beginning my MSc in August 2022, I spent one and a half years as a lecturer in the same department of my current institution.

+I am broadly interested in computer vision research, including 3D video understanding and healthcare applications.

 <!-- <p style="font-size:18px; font-family:'Libre Baskerville'"><i><b>P.S. </b>You can use "Salman" only as my first name</i></p> -->